It

 I sit and wonder when someone will come to cross at the Cross Roads.

-But not that long a while, for I notice from the dark mouth
+not that long a while, for I notice from the

 of the cave the Cave-Dweller comes stumbling